Let’s begin with a quick quiz!

 - I love to cuddle my children, I go out of my way to meet their every need and I tend to indulge them.

-- I oversee my children’s lives, teaching them life skills and helping them apply these lessons.
+- I mentor my children, teaching them life skills and help them apply these lessons.

-- I support my children in everything they do, but I stand on the sideline and let them take ownership of their own lives.
+- I support my children in everything they do, but I stand on the sideline and let them take ownership of their own lives and experience life’s natural consequences.

 Can you see yourself in one of these?
 Are more than one applicable to you?